cPanelScott/puppet-cpanel/README.md

 cpanel::easyapache -- Allows you to pass a EasyApache YAML stored config, and
-                      automatically trigger an easyapache recompile if a change is detected with the configuration file. cpanel::tweaksettings -- Allows you to pass a cpanel.config file and automatically updated your tweak setting if a change is detected. cpanel::baseconfig -- Allows you to pass a set options to update the /etc/wwacct.conf file cpanel::cpanelaccount -- Allows you to add/remove a cpanel account.
+                      automatically trigger an easyapache recompile if a change is detected with the configuration file. cpanel::tweaksettings -- Allows you to pass a key => value pairs for the cpanel.config file and automatically updates your tweak setting if a change is detected. cpanel::baseconfig -- Allows you to pass a set options to update the /etc/wwacct.conf file cpanel::cpanelaccount -- Allows you to add/remove a cpanel account.
 You must